Prospects of charge signal analyses in liquid xenon TPCs with proportional scintillation in the liquid phase: Charge signal analyses

 The counting accuracy is limited by the overlap of the single, double, triple etc. electron populations in the area-width space.
 The overlap in area is driven by the statistical fluctuation in the scintillation and photon detection process.
 Accordingly, a lower scintillation yield, resulting in a higher relative fluctuation, causes less well separable populations.
 This can be seen in direct comparison of the event samples in Figure~\ref{fig:ElectronCounting_Area-Width} generated with $SY = 200\,\gamma\,/\,e^-$ (left) and $100\,\gamma\,/\,e^-$ (right).
 Further increasing the scintillation yield reduces this overlap in area and yields a more precise electron counting.
 An overlap in width is unavoidable considering multiple electron signals in perfect time coincidence.
 The efficiency of splitting signals from two electrons arriving at a similar time depends on the algorithm applied and is limited by the time scale of a single electron signal, shown in Figure~\ref{fig:SE_Template}.
 The fluctuations of this waveform around the average template are smaller for a larger scintillation yield, which allows for better discrimination by signal width.
 Increased electron cloud diffusion increases the average time between two electron signal and reduces the coincidence probability.
 Accordingly, the number of electrons in events occurring at larger $z$ can be counted with slightly higher accuracy.
 For all results presented here the $z$-position is uniformly sampled throughout the TPC, unless explicitly noted.

-The electron times are reconstructed using a matched filter to compare the waveform with the single electron response template.
+The electron arrival times are reconstructed using a matched filter to compare the waveform with the single electron response template.
 Electron arrival times at the anode wire are measured with a $1\sigma$-resolution of \SI{10}{ns}.
 A slight increase to $\sigma \leq \SI{15}{ns}$ is observed for an increasing number of electrons as well as for shorter drift lengths.
 Both increase the fraction of multiple electrons per signal window and result in an increased miscounting rate and herefore less precise reconstruction of the electron arrival times.
 The resolution limit from the \SI{100}{MHz} time sampling and corresponding \SI{10}{ns} time binning contributes to the overall time resolution, but is sub-dominant.
 Accordingly, the electron time measurement could benefit more from a refined time reconstruction algorithm than an increased sampling rate.

 As an alternative to the analytic approach described above, we applied convolutional neural networks optimised to analyse time serial data using the sktime-dl software package~\cite{sktime_2019}.
 The results obtained are similar for electron counting and slightly worse for arrival time reconstruction.
 Advanced architecture and training strategies could further improve the method.

-In the following we focus on the analytically obtained results.
+In the following we focus on the analytically obtained results comparing $G_{\rm SE} = $15~PE/e$^-$ and 30~PE/e$^-$ and assuming anode wires with \SI{50}{\micro m} diameter and uniform $SY$ throughout the $x$-$y$-plane.
+The geometric and electrostatic configuration to reach the required $SY$, discussed in chapter~\ref{Sec:PropScint}, has negligible impact on the results presented below.
+The choice of the wire diameter has small impact on the photon losses due to the wire shadow and the photon timing, as discussed in the chapters~\ref{Sec:PropScint} and ~\ref{Sec:WFSim}, respectively.